Jacopo Sadoleto

 Jacopo Sadoleto (July 12, 1477 – October 18, 1547) was an Italian Catholic cardinal and counterreformer noted for his correspondence with and opposition to John Calvin.

 Life

-He was born at Modena in 1477, the son of a noted jurist, he acquired reputation as a neo-Latin poet, his best-known piece being one on the group of Laocoön.
-In Rome, he obtained the patronage of Cardinal Carafa and adopted the ecclesiastical career.
-Pope Leo X chose him as his secretary along with Pietro Bembo, and in 1517 made him bishop of Carpentras.
+He was born at Modena in 1477, the son of a noted jurist, he acquired reputation as a Neo-Latin poet, his best-known piece being one on the group of Laocoön.
+In Rome, he obtained the patronage of Cardinal Oliviero Carafa and adopted the ecclesiastical career.
+Pope Leo X chose him as his secretary along with Pietro Bembo, and in 1517 made him bishop of Carpentras (Provence.)